 Recent reports by the Organization for Economic Co-operation and Development (OECD) indicate the importance of education with respect to a successful labor market participation (Indicators, 2020).
 Higher educational attainment is often associated with better employment prospects.
-Indeed, in Belgium the employment rate among 25-34-year-olds with tertiary education was 42% higher than among those with below upper secondary attainment and 12% higher than among those with upper secondary or postsecondary non-tertiary attainment.
-Unfortunately, although there is a high entry rate to tertiary education (72% of young adults in Belgium will enter a bachelor's or equivalent program before the age of 25), many students fail to complete their education (Indicators, 2020).
+Indeed, in Belgium the employment rate among 25-34 year-olds with tertiary education was 42% higher than among those with below upper secondary attainment.
+Belgium experiences a high entry rate to tertiary education: 72% of young adults in Belgium will enter a bachelor's or equivalent program before the age of 25.
+However, many students fail to complete their education (Indicators, 2020).

 Academic success is a broad concept, which is measured in a variety of ways throughout literature.
 Based on the systematic review performed by York et al. (2015), academic achievement (measured via grades or grade point average (GPA)) and persistence (reflected by the degree of completion rate or retention) are among the two most used outcome measures for academic success.
 Academic success is known to be influenced by an interplay of many factors.
 These factors include internal and external categories (Al Husaini & Shukor, 2022).
-The factors in the internal category include personal (age, gender, disability status, health status...) and psychological (first generation learner, learning style...) factors.
-The external category is comprised of academic (precollege grades, scores on entrance exams...), social (number of friends, extra-curricular activities...), economic (family income, mother's occupation...) and demographic (e.g. race, living location,...) factors.
+The factors in the internal category include personal (age, gender, disability status, health status...) and psychological (first generation learner, learning style) factors.
+The external category is comprised of academic (pre-college grades, scores on entrance exams), social (number of friends, extra-curricular activities), economic (family income, mother's occupation) and demographic (race, living location) factors.

 To determine the academic performance of students, different parameters can be used.
-These include among others the academic year percentage (AYP), cumulative study efficiency (CSE) and dropout rate.
+These include among others the academic year percentage (AYP), cumulative study efficiency (CSE) and drop-out rate.
 Researchers have demonstrated that internalizing and externalizing mental health problems are associated with decreased AYP (Bruffaerts et al., 2018).
 Moreover, the decision to drop-out has been described as the result of a longitudinal process of interactions between an individual and its characteristics, abilities, financial status, college history, intentions and commitments on the one hand and the members of the academic and social systems within an educational institution on the other hand (Tinto, 1975).
-However, to date, a direct link between an individual's mental health status and study success has not been determined.

 Although "health status" is mentioned as an important internal and personal factor, we believe this term does not cover the full health continuum.
-More specifically, when talking about health, three dimensions should be taken into account according to the WHO: mental, physical and social health (Matingwina, 2018).
+More specifically, three dimensions should be taken into account according to the WHO: mental, physical and social health (Matingwina, 2018).
 Physical health can be defined as the normal functioning of the body and could indeed be classified as being an internal, personal factor.
 In contrast, social health is the ability of individuals to establish healthy and rewarding interpersonal relationships with others.
-More specifically, it refers to the sense of belonging.
+It refers to the sense of belonging.
 People have a need to belong and join other groups and be accepted within them.
-This health dimension can hence be linked to the external, social category and becomes important when freshmen try to integrate and connect with their fellow students.
-Finally, mental health includes our emotional, psychological, and social wellbeing.
+This health dimension can be linked to the external, social category and becomes important when freshmen try to integrate and connect with their fellow students.
+Finally, mental health includes our emotional, psychological, and social well-being.
 It influences how we think, feel, and act.
-It determines how we handle stress, relate to others, and make healthy choices (World Health Organization: WHO, 2022).
-Mental health is an important factor at every stage of life, from childhood and adolescence to adulthood (About Mental Health, n.d.) and hence plays an important role during the college years as well.
+It determines how we handle stress, relate to others and make healthy choices (World Health Organization: WHO, 2022).